egeulgen/pathfindR/cran-comments.md

   If we later need to add more built-in data, we will be creating a separate dataset package (as suggested before).

-* Upon the warning of Prof. Brian D. Ripley, the Java version in SystemRequirements was corrected to "Java (>= 8.0)" and the Java version is validated.
-Upon receiving an error during auto-checks on our last submission attempt, instead of using rJava, we implemented another solution for validating the Java version (adapted from `sparklyr`)
+* Upon the warning of Kurt Hornik, with the current r-devel, pathfindR threw an error because it was using `class(.) == *` to check the class of an object, this was fixed by checking the classes more properly.

 ## Downstream dependencies
   There are currently no downstream dependencies for this package.